 Translating, adapting or creating marketing tools and materials

-Attending virtual trade shows, networking functions, meetings or conferences
+Participating to virtual international trade shows, networking sessions, meetings or conferences

 Visits to foreign markets